003 - How to install Windows XP from a bootable USB drive

 3. Boot from the WinPE USB drive using the target system that you wish to install Windows XP onto.

-Now run DISKPART and type the following commands (assuming you want a two partitions on the hard disk) - only type the commands in red:
+Now run DISKPART and type the following commands (assuming you want a two partitions on the hard disk) - only type the commands (shown in capital letters):